US prices rising at 6.2%, fastest rate for three decades

 Even excluding the cost of food and fuel, which tend to be more volatile, prices were rising strongly at 4.6%.

-Taken on a monthly basis, the US Labor Department said, prices rose 0.9% in October, after gaining 0.4% in September, illustrating the pace of acceleration.
+Taken on a monthly basis, the Bureau for Labour Statistics said prices rose 0.9% in October, after gaining 0.4% in September, illustrating the pace of acceleration.

+President Joe Biden said reversing the spike in inflation was a "top priority".

-The Federal Reserve has said it believes the current high rate of inflation "to be transitory".
-As a result, the Fed is not expected to raise interest rates - the usual response to rising inflation.
+However, the Federal Reserve, which is responsible for monitoring inflation and is independent from the government, has said it believes the current high rate is "transitory".

+As a result, the Fed is not expected to raise interest rates soon - the usual response to rising inflation.

-However, last week, Federal Reserve chair Jerome Powell did announce a scaling back of the Fed's bond-buying programme, the first move towards a tightening of monetary policy.
+Last week, Federal Reserve chair Jerome Powell did announce a scaling back of the Fed's bond-buying programme, the first move towards a tightening of monetary policy.

-Some economists are warning inflation could prove more intractable as the scramble for staff and supplies continues to exert pressure on prices.
+Many economists are warning inflation could prove more intractable as the scramble for staff and supplies continues to exert pressure on prices.

+"I expect lots of eyeballs were bulging out of their sockets when they saw the number come in," said Seema Shah, chief strategist at Principal Global Investors.

+"Inflation is clearly getting worse before it gets better, while the significant rise in shelter prices is adding to concerning evidence of a broadening in inflation pressures."